ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Using-URDF-with-Robot-State-Publisher-cpp.rst

 ^^^^^^^^^^^^^^^^^^^

 Now we need a method for specifying what state the robot is in.

-To do this, we must specify all three joints and the overall odometry.
+To do this, we must specify all three joints and the overall robot geometry.

-Fire up your favorite editor and paste the following code into ``urdf_tutorial_cpp/src/urdf_tutorial.cpp``
+Fire up your favorite editor and paste the following code into

+``urdf_tutorial_cpp/src/urdf_tutorial.cpp``

 .. code-block:: cpp